DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/tokens/pop/dpop.md

 #### Enabling DPoP support in your client

-The easiest approach for supporting DPoP in your client is to use the DPoP support in the *Duende.AccessTokenManagement* library.
+The easiest approach for supporting DPoP in your client is to use the DPoP support in the *Duende.AccessTokenManagement* library ([docs available here](https://github.com/DuendeSoftware/Duende.AccessTokenManagement/wiki/DPoP)).
 It provides DPoP client support for both client credentials and code flow style clients.
 DPoP is enabled by simply assigning the *DPoPJsonWebKey* on the client configuration.